 Habitat Condition Percentage of habitat condition class (adding up to 100%) Description and additional Comments and Observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing, harvesting regimes etc).
-Natural % Near Natural (includes areas with low to moderate level of alien invasive plants) % Degraded (includes areas heavily invaded by alien plants) % Transformed (includes cultivation, dams, urban, plantation, roads, etc) 100 % The entire site is completely transformed from its natural state due to past development activities on the property.
-The proposed site has no natural vegetation.
-See Appendix B for site photographs. plantation, roads, etc) Appendix B for site photographs.
+Natural 100 % The site general natural, with very little to no disturbance.
+The site is located on top of a koppie, which is very rocky with mostly dominated by grass cover, and very little other vegetation.
+The proposed track to the mast is also mostly undisturbed, and covered in grass.
+Near Natural (includes areas with low to moderate level of alien invasive plants) % Degraded (includes areas heavily invaded by alien plants) % Transformed % c) Complete the table to indicate:

+(includes cultivation,

+dams, urban,

+plantation, roads, etc)